 WT#4.1 Study how to support information transfer for Ambient IoT services and related system functionality.

-NOTE 3: E.g.whether there is a need to support E2E session considering the device types and capabilities between Ambient IoT device and the network.
+NOTE 3: including whether there is a need to support session based transfer between Ambient IoT device and the network considering the device types and capabilities.

 WT#4.2 Study which Ambient IoT services enabled in WT#4.1 to be exposed to AF and how.